-Kim Barton-Simms always planned on earning her master’s degree.
-A master’s in clinical nurse education, though, was not originally on her radar.
+Kim Barton-Simms always planned to earn her master’s degree.
+An MSN in Clinical Nurse Educator, though, was not originally on her radar.

 “It took me several years and a few false starts to finally decide on nurse educator,” Barton-Simms said.
 “It took being placed in an educator role temporarily for me to realize that I enjoyed it.
 The nurses learning from me encouraged this track for me as well.”

 Barton-Simms was asked to fill in when a new labor and delivery nurse’s preceptor was unable to make it to work.

 “The new nurse I worked with recommended to my supervisor that I be put in the educator position more often,” Barton-Simms said.
 “She said that I made her feel comfortable enough to ask all the questions that she wanted to, that I explained things in a way that she not only knew what she was supposed to do in certain situations, but also the why behind those actions.”

 That chance assignment culminated in Barton-Simms receiving her MSN in Clinical Nurse Educator from Jacksonville University in June 2017.